 A great place to forget your troubles in the Duke of Edinburgh pub behind Wood Green shopping centre.
 At the back of the pub you’ll find a huge terrace (named Ortakoy after one of Istanbul’s most beautiful waterfront areas) packed on weekend nights with shisha smoking fun seekers.

 Amongst the many bakeries of the area, Yasar Halim is always a must.
-Trays of fresh Baklava (try the green pistachio rolls), bread and cream cakes are constantly churned out by a huge kitchen at the back of the shop.
-Go around Bayram and you’ll need some patience as people push and shove to get served.
-Its supermarket next door offers everything from fresh produce to rare and exotic food stuffs like Mastika and Molokhia leaves, or ingredients which might terrify the faint hearted like whole skinless sheep heads and tripe.
-For dry food such as nuts & dried fruit or Helva & Turkish Delight (Lokum) head to HotNuts more or less opposite Harringay Green Lanes Overground station.
+Trays of fresh baklava (try the green pistachio rolls), simit, village style bread and cream cakes are constantly churned out by a huge kitchen at the back of the shop.
+Go around Bayram (Eid) and you’ll need patience as people push and shove to get served.
+Its supermarket next door offers everything from fresh and dairy produce to rarer food stuffs like mastika and molokhia leaves, or ingredients which might terrify the faint hearted like whole skinless sheep heads and tripe.
+For sweet goodies such as nuts & dried fruit, helva & turkish delight (lokum) and chocolate, head to one of two branches of Kofali HotNuts, one more or less opposite Harringay Green Lanes Overground station.

 Check HarringayOnline for up to date events in the area.